enewton3/every-metro/README.md

 - able to search for a specific system ---tick---
 - users can see detailed information about different metro systems ---tick---
 - users can leave reviews and suggestions for each metro system ---tick---
-- conditionally render information if available
+- conditionally render information if available ---tick---
 - responsive styling and CSS

 #### PostMVP